Funding Sources for Registered Campus Organizations

 - New groups can request a $250 startup

 Other Funding Sources

-Some campus departments offer funding to student organizations whose events are in keeping with the mission and interest of the department.
+Some academic departments offer funding to student organizations whose events are in keeping with the mission and interest of the department.
 The funding process may vary in each department.

 - As part of the University's continued efforts to involve students in alcohol-free and non-alcohol-centered activities and events, the mission of Student Engagement & Leadership's After Dark Late Night Social Programming Fund is to provide students with alternative activities and funding for Registered Campus Organizations.
 Organizations can apply on Shoreline.